Stawa/VitalStrike/README.md

 3. View personal statistics: `/vs stats`
 4. Check leaderboards: `/vs leaderboard [damage|combo|average]`
 5. Use Vital Awakening items for revival

-## 🔧 API

-VitalStrike provides a comprehensive API for developers, with detailed documentation and examples available in our [JavaDoc documentation](https://stawa.github.io/VitalStrike/javadoc/), which includes complete documentation of all classes, methods, and interfaces available in the VitalStrike API.

 ## 📄 License